 Since this version is dairy-free, you’ll need to use a generous amount of this vegan pumpkin coffee creamer to get a similar sweet & creamy effect to the store-bought drink, so just keep that in mind.

-I usually use about 1/4 cup of this pumpkin creamer, or more, in 8 ounces of coffee, to get a creamy latte texture, similar to the Starbucks pumpkin cream cold brew.
+I usually use about 1/4 cup of this pumpkin creamer, or more, in 8 ounces of coffee.
+This will create a creamy latte texture, similar to the Starbucks pumpkin cream cold brew.

 How to Make It